Englefield Green

 Englefield Green is a large village in the Borough of Runnymede, Surrey, England, approximately 20 mi west of central London.
-It is home to Royal Holloway, University of London.
+It is home to Runnymede Meadow, The Commonwealth Air Forces Memorial, The Savill Garden, and Royal Holloway, University of London.

 The village grew from a hamlet in the 19th century, when much of Egham (1 mi to the east) was sold by the Crown Estate.

 History

 The village grew from a hamlet and medieval farmed swathe of land, known as a tithing, of the same name, combined with was a much wider, that is eastern tranche of its area associated with the former Great South West Road and its neighbouring land known as Egham Hill, both in Egham in the 19th century, when much of its land, principally in the western half, was parted with by sale from the Great Park in the Crown Estate.
 Parts of it in the west remain Crown Estate, mainly the entire south-east quarter of the Great Park (that non-built-up land seen in the map, shown, which is not in neighbouring Berkshire).